Why This Recipe Works

 Because the Passover seder is a meat meal, the recipe below uses kosher for Passover margarine.
 Having tried the recipe with both kosher for Passover margarine and butter, the butter does give a richer flavor.
 But you should note that butter is only acceptable if you plan to serve it with a dairy meal.

-Matzo Crack is also a great way to use up leftover matzo post-Passover, in which case you can go to town with topping combos like peanuts, roasted nuts, sesame seeds, and banana chips, items that are considered kitniyot and not permitted during Passover in Ashkenazi traditions.
+Matzo bark is also a great way to use up leftover matzo post-Passover, in which case you can go to town with topping combos like peanuts, roasted nuts, sesame seeds, and banana chips, items that are considered kitniyot and not permitted during Passover in Ashkenazi traditions.

-While saltine or soda cracker bark has been around for ages, Marcy Goldman, author of A Treasury of Jewish Holiday Baking, is widely recognized as the original Matzo Crack or Matzo Crunch creator.
+While saltine or soda cracker bark has been around for ages, Marcy Goldman, author of A Treasury of Jewish Holiday Baking, is widely recognized as the original Matzo 'Crack' or Matzo Crunch creator.
 This recipe is adapted from Marcy's recipe and my own Chocolate 'Crack' recipe.

 4 to 6 sheets kosher for Passover matzo

 1 cup (2 sticks) kosher for Passover margarine